CodingKoopa/lionbot/Readme.md

 6. Invite the bot to the server using [this](https://discordapp.com/developers/docs/topics/oauth2#bot-authorization-flow) guide.
 For the permissions, just use `0`, because you already have made a role with the bot's permissions.
 7. Give the bot role to the newly invited bot.

+#### Google Setup
+1. Obtain Google OAuth client credentials using [this](https://developers.google.com/identity/protocols/OAuth2) guide.
+For starting out, the [Node.js Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs) may be easier to use.
+2. Save the credentials JSON.

 #### Bot Setup
 1. Open up a terminal or command prompt.
 2. Clone the `lionbot` repository: